|►||Korea Studies Home|

 Visiting Scholars are those who have been granted leave and financial support to pursue research while they continue full-time employment at their home institution.
 Such scholars may visit the University of Washington for a period of six months to one year, for the purpose of research and interaction with students and scholars on campus.
 The Center for Korea Studies has no office space to offer, but can sponsor a limited number of visas and provide for access to University of Washington research and recreational facilities.
 Visiting Scholars are strongly encouraged to both attend and present their research at Center of Korea Studies colloquia offered throughout the academic year.

 The Korea Studies Program has no office space to offer, but can sponsor a limited number of visas, and provide for access to such University of Washington institutions as the library.
 In recent years demand has exceeded our capacity and we have had to limit the number we accept.
-We now evaluate applications only four times a year in December, March, June and September.
-Scholars who wish to apply for visiting status should provide us with a CV, an affidavit of support from their institution, and a plan of study.
-Material should be sent to:
+Scholars who wish to apply for visiting status should provide us with (1) a CV, (2) an affidavit of support from their institution, (3) a plan of study, and (4) a nonrefundable application fee of $200.
+Please note: Applications will not be reviewed until all required materials and the application fee have been received.

 Center for Korea Studies